szabgab/perlmaven.com/sites/en/pages/perl-cgi-script-with-apache2.md

 <h3>403 Forbidden</h3>

-If you get a <b>403 Forbidden</b> error, the probably the `Directory` directive was not correctly configure or does not point to the correct path.
+If you get a **403 Forbidden** error, the probably the `Directory` directive was not correctly configure or does not point to the correct path.